PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 Fixes Gladiator - Sword of Vengeance videos (patch no longer required) Partial https://github.com/PCSX2/pcsx2/issues/3489.
 Fixes https://github.com/PCSX2/pcsx2/issues/4360 (Flipnic UFO mission hang).

-Also means Mana Khemia and Metal Saga no longer need a gamefix, however I'm leaving it on to be safe, it does no harm.

 ### Debugger

 {{< progress/github-link prNums="4865" title="Debugger: Fix Goto in Disasm option for memory view" authors="F0bes" >}}